 One of the coolest features of this festival is their Four Peaks Oktoberfest Carnival which has carnival rides for adults as well as kids.
 You can choose from a large selection of fun rides to try.
 There are rides like the Freak-Out, Yo-Yo, Ferris Wheel, Motorcycle Jump, Fun Slide, and so much more.

-Don’t miss the Four Peaks Brewing Company while you’re visiting!
+🍺Don’t miss the Four Peaks Brewing Company while you’re there!

 9. Deutches Haus Oktoberfest in New Orleans

-New Orleans is famous for our food, drinks, and that aissez les bon temps rouler (let the good times roll) attitude, and Oktoberfest at Deutches Haus in the Mid City neighborhood overlooking Bayou St. John embodies all of those qualities.
+New Orleans (our home) is famous for our food, drinks, and that Laissez les bon temps rouler (let the good times roll) attitude, and Oktoberfest at Deutches Haus in the Mid City neighborhood overlooking Bayou St. John embodies all of those qualities.

 It is the last of our best places in the U. S. to experience Oktoberfest.
 It may not be the largest celebration compared to other cities, but the great music, funny contests, home-cooked German food, and fun puts this one on our list! (okay, we are biased because it is the one we attend every year!)

-The Deutches Haus Oktoberfest celebration runs on Fridays and Saturdays from October 22nd through November 13th, 2022.
+The Deutches Haus Oktoberfest celebration runs on weekends October through November each year.

-Don’t forget to book a Haunted Pub Crawl while you are visiting New Orleans!
+Book a Haunted Pub Crawl while you are visiting us in New Orleans!
 It’s a great way to experience the “spirits” here!

 Final Thoughts on the Best places in the U. S. to experience Oktoberfest